-K Komfort Heating & Cooling is a trusted name for providing quality HVAC service to River Hills households and businesses.
+K Komfort Heating & Cooling is a trusted name for providing quality HVAC service to Mequon households and businesses.
 Give us a call for any questions you have about your next home improvement project!

 What Is SEER and How Does it Impact HVAC Systems?

 The seasonal energy efficiency ratio (SEER) measures cooling system efficiency.
 The higher the number, the better the efficiency.

 Beginning next year, SEER ratings for AC units and heat pumps will increase from 13 to 14 in northern states and 14 to 15 SEER in the South and Southwest regions of the country.